capuche777/django-coding-challenge/README.md

 ### Notes:
 1. DB is included just for testings purpose.
 2. production environment is not introduced in settings because this will not be deployed to production.
+3. Username and Password is "admin"
+4. API Docs has been included in **http://localhost:8000/api/docs**, here you can test all the endpoints including put and patch for products update